Changing your cat’s diet can be challenging, but it doesn’t have to be. Here are our top tips on how to transition your cat to a new food.

 Making the transition to new food

 The best way to transition your cat to a new food is to do it slowly by combining your new food with the old food, and gradually changing the ratio of new food to old over a period of fourteen days.
+It may take bit longer so please be patient.
 This gives your cat time to adjust to the new diet in their own time.
 If you’re lucky, your cat may not even notice the change.

 Here’s our recommended feeding schedule for transitioning your cat to a new food: